oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 {{% notice tip %}}
 This section describes using the WebLogic Image Tool (WIT) `create` command to build a custom base WebLogic Server image.
-This is sometimes necessary to build an image with a specific patch, etc., but most use cases can instead obtain pre-built patched images directly from the Oracle Container Registry.
+This is sometimes necessary to build an image with a specific patch, and such, but most use cases can instead obtain pre-built patched images directly from the Oracle Container Registry.
 See